rust3ds/rust3ds-template/README.md

 Use the included `Makefile` to build your program.
 Under the hood, `make` calls `xargo` to create a custom sysroot containing cross-compiled versions of the Rust core libraries, as well as a limited version of the Rust standard library. `xargo` caches the sysroot after it has been built for the first time.

 Once the sysroot is in place, a Homebrew Launcher-compatible `3dsx` version of your program will be generated.

+## Troubleshooting

+-Q: I get an error saying that the `3ds` target can't be found when I run `xargo build`

+-A: Recent versions of Rust require you to set the `$RUST_TARGET_PATH` env variable to the directory where your target spec is located.
+The Makefile does this automatically when you invoke it, or you can manually set the variable yourself.